Skip to content

 The modules were still signed with the admin's private key.
 Their signatures were valid.
 But the running kernel had no record of the corresponding public key and refused to verify the modules.

 Why it was hard to diagnose: The modules' signatures had not changed. modinfo mydriver.ko | grep sig still showed a signature.
-The error Required key not available pointed to the keyring, not the signature itself.
+The error Key was rejected by service pointed to the keyring, not the signature itself.
 The admin initially assumed the modules needed to be re-signed.

 # Import the public certificate into MOK